 Achievement - Closing the Gap

-Kingston State School's priority of attendance, retention, attainment and workforce capacity "Close the Gap" between the indigenous and non-indigenous population.
+Attendance, retention, attainment and workforce capacity "Close the Gap" between the indigenous and non-indigenous population is a priority for Kingston State School.
 The school continually reviews and monitors data in ensuring this target is met.